 Birds will not have an enjoyable time in your pool with this water surfactant and when they eventually realize they’re not enjoying themselves, they’ll leave to find somewhere they can relax a bit more in the water.

 Birds are great and they’re a beautiful part of nature.
 What’s not great is the mess they leave behind and the possible parasites they can leave in and around your pool area.
-Ducks, geese, and birds in the pool is a time-consuming and frustrating encounter.
+Ducks, geese, and birds in the pool are a time-consuming and frustrating encounter.
 May your contentment fly higher once you’ve made the unwanted ducks and birds fly away with one of the options from the above list.